antfu/eslint-plugin-command/README.md

 }
 ```

-Will be converted to (the command comment will also be removed):
+Will be converted to (the command comment will be removed along the way):

 ```js
 async function foo(msg: string): void {